 1.1 Nutritional Advantages

-Essential vitamins and minerals: Vegetarian pasta is often packed with a colorful array of vegetables, each offering a unique set of vitamins and minerals.
-Vegetables such as tomatoes, spinach, bell peppers, and garlic are rich in antioxidants and essential nutrients that can help strengthen the immune system and reduce the risk of chronic diseases.
+Essential vitamins and minerals: Veggie pasta is often loaded with a variety of vegetables, each bringing its own vitamins and minerals.
+Veggies like tomatoes, spinach, bell peppers and garlic are packed with antioxidants and nutrients that help keep your body strong and lower the chance of getting chronic diseases.

 1.2 Environmental Impact